luisvinatea/ChasquiFX/backend/api/data_processing/README.md

 - Conversion of JSON files to Parquet format
 - Directory structure mirroring with file format conversion
 - Command-line interface for data processing operations
+- Supabase storage integration for Parquet files
+- Data retrieval and caching from Supabase storage

 ## Components